AJFaraday/ruby-jam/docs/tech/reporters.md

   * **config:** (hash) Any additional configuration, passed in from config/config.yml
 * A 'report' method which will be called when data changes.
+  * Report may read data from ruby-jam, but not change any.

 Adding a reporter
 -----------------